Coming up soon!

 -Cocktail dresses

-Should a lady dislike dresses and prefer men’s wear, they may refer to the gentlemen’s dress code for appropriate attire.
-Should a gentleman dislike menswear and prefer dresses, they may refer to the ladies’ dress code for appropriate attire.
+Should anyone dislike dresses and prefer men’s wear, they may refer to the gentlemen’s dress code for appropriate attire.
+Should anyone dislike menswear and prefer dresses, they may refer to the ladies’ dress code for appropriate attire.
 At no point is satire or comedic intent via inappropriate dress allowed.

 Please refrain from wearing the following: